Common cold complications

 Chronic medical conditions

-If you have a chronic illness such as asthma, heart disease, diabetes, COPD (eg emphysema) or HIV/AIDS, catching a cold can lead to a more serious health problem.
+If you have a chronic health condition such as asthma, heart disease, diabetes, COPD (eg emphysema) or HIV/AIDS, catching a cold can lead to a more serious health problem.
 That’s why it’s important to know what preventative and treatment steps to take.

 When to seek medical advice about common cold complications